myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Manually register device

-Before you can use your LoRa device on the Loriot network, it must be registered on the network.
+Before you can use your device on the Loriot network, it must be registered on the network.
 If you need to regsiter your device with Loriot, the following information will help guide you through this process using Loriot's portal.

 <p style="text-align:center"><iframe width="480" height="270" src="https://www.youtube.com/embed/q6o1AzSuo9c" frameborder="0" allowfullscreen></iframe></p>